jia-xinyu/jia-xinyu.github.io/_projects/3_project.md

     </div>
 </div>
 <div class="caption">
-    Team members in FSC 2017 and FSEC 2017
+    A group photo with our brother team Gspeed-E in FSC 2017.
 </div>

 <div class="row">